Jhanelxzz/ITE-106/Final Exam/Payroll System Program with Swing/README.md

 3. Run the compiled Java application:
    - `java PhonebookSystem`
 ### Notes:

-  -Ensure the payroll.txt file exists in the same directory as the Java file.
+   - Ensure the payroll.txt file exists in the same directory as the Java file.
 If the file does not exist, the application will create it automatically when saving or loading payroll records.
-  -Payroll records are stored in payroll.txt in the following format:
+   - Payroll records are stored in payroll.txt in the following format: employeeID,name,hourlyRate,hoursWorked,grossPay,netPay
-    employeeID,name,hourlyRate,hoursWorked,grossPay,netPay
-  -The system calculates net pay as 80% of gross pay for each employee.
+   - The system calculates net pay as 80% of gross pay for each employee.